 The bottom line…

-Choose Noise Masking over Noise Cancelling for sleeping if you really want to make the noise GO AWAY.
+For sleeping, choose Noise Masking earbuds over Noise Cancelling if you really want to make the noise GO AWAY.

 Enjoy using Noise Cancelling headphones for their intended application—and leave the sleeping to us.